GimenezTomas/MarketPulseAlerts/README.md

    - Create a new project from the existing sources and select the cloned `market-pulse-alerts` directory.

 3. **Set Up Java 17**:
    - Ensure you have Java 17 configured in IntelliJ.
 You can check this under `File > Project Structure > Project`.
+Make sure to configure the sdk.

 4. **Run the Application**:
    - Create a new Run Configuration:
       - Go to `Run > Edit Configurations > + > Application`.
       - Name: `Market Pulse Alerts`
-      - Main class: `com.example.marketpulsealerts.MarketPulseAlertsApplication`
+      - Main class: `com.market.pulse.alerts.Application`
       - Program arguments: `--spring.profiles.active=local`
-      - Use classpath of module: `market-pulse-alerts`
+      - Use classpath of module: `market.pulse.alerts.main`
       - Click `OK`.

 5. **Start the Application**: